holtwick/hostic/README.md

 ## Middleware

 Hostic makes use of the *middleware programming pattern* as known from Koa.js or Express.js.
-Complexity and extensibility can quite elgantly be managed this way.
+Complexity and extensibility can quite elegantly be managed this way.

 A middleware is written as easy such a simple function: